Can improving your network monitoring actually increase your revenue? Telikom PNG thinks it can, and they're about to prove it.

 with the DPS Telecom Team

-Telikom PNG, the national telecom company of Papua New Guinea, is building a new nationwide monitoring network that will integrate its existing legacy systems under the T/Mon.
+Telikom PNG, the national telecom company of Papua New Guinea, is building a new nationwide monitoring network that will join its existing legacy systems under the T/Mon.
 According to Telikom PNG executives, the real-time monitoring capability of the T/Mon will dramatically increase network uptime and create a healthy rise in company revenues.

 "The biggest impact will be our maintenance costs.
 I estimate a savings of 30-40%," said Windu.
 "And also it will directly increase our revenue.
 As long as the network is down, we're losing revenue.
 The net impact will be that maintenance costs will go down and revenue will increase.
-I estimate that the equipment will pay for itself within two years."Downtime Costs Revenue - Uptime Increases Revenue
+I estimate that the gear will pay for itself within two years."Downtime Costs Revenue - Uptime Increases Revenue.

 Telikom PNG understands that downtime costs.
 Every minute that your network is down, you're missing an opportunity to sell network services to your customers.
 Network monitoring, which keeps the network up and generating revenue, isn't a cost center, it's a profit center.